igorir3/DayZ_Trader_Excel/README.md

 Also, if you enter the second argument with the file extension reversed from the first, then this file will be used as the final file (output file).
 REMEMBER!
 That the final file should be located in an existing directory (Folder).

+### Support
+I'm working on this and other projects literally for free, and surviving on a salary of 10,000 when you're a mechatronics student is problematic, so I'd be glad if you'd support me: **https://boosty.to/igorir3**